 - Password: The password of the user specified above.

-- Mapping fields: You will need to map qTest Manager user properties (Username, First name, Last name, and Email) with corresponding LDAP attributes.
+- Mapping fields: You will need to map the qTest Manager user properties below with corresponding LDAP attributes

 - If your LDAP server is using SSL connection, check on Use SSL connection.

-- If you are using Active Directory, check on Is Active Directory?
+- If you are using Active Directory, check Is Active Directory?

-- Click on the Test Connection button to verify if qTest Manager is able to connect to your LDAP server.
+- Select Test Connection to verify if qTest Manager is able to connect to your LDAP server.

 - Activate the connection by switching the Activation status on.